-But that meant negotiators could no longer blame the EU for any lack of progress at the U.N.'s International Civil Aviation Organization (ICAO), which is seeking to come up with an alternative global deal.
+But that meant negotiators could no longer blame the EU for any lack of progress at the U.N.'s International Civil Aviation Organization ICAO.L, which is seeking to come up with an alternative global deal.

-"The Commission, with today's decision, has moved further than necessary given the little progress made so far at ICAO level," Bill Hemmings, program manager at campaign group T&E, said.
+"The Commission, with today's decision, has moved further than necessary given the little progress made so far at ICAO level," Bill Hemmings, programme manager at campaign group T&E, said.
 "There is no excuse for inaction left."

 DECADE OF DITHERING